Ii v i open triads 5

 Here is a brief introduction.
 A harmonic triad is a combination of three notes (root, third and fifth) stacked vertically in thirds.

 After having read all that follows, you should be able to spell the four qualities of triads and play them in root positions and inversions whatever the key.
-There are four main types of triads, you'll find them below.

-What's the Difference Between a Triad and a Dyad?
+Difference Between Triad and Dyad

 A dyad is made of two notes whereas a triad is built with three notes.